jsenv/core/docs/building/readme.md

 — Link to SystemJS on GitHub: https://github.com/systemjs

-### import maps
+#### import maps

+Import maps is a standard that is starting to be supported by runtimes such as Node.js, deno, and Web browsers.
+It is the future proof way of controlling how js imports are resolved.

-Browser does not yet support import maps while they drastically improve reuse of files configured with [Long term caching](#Long-term-caching).
+Import maps drastically improve reuse of files configured with [Long term caching](#Long-term-caching).
 Without import maps `1` modification invalidates `n` files in cache.
 With import maps `1` modification invalidates `1` file in cache.
 They also enable a standard way to remap imports that improves developper experience.

 <details>
   <summary>See details on how import maps improves cache reuse</summary>